Head-to-head comparison across 7benchmark categories. Overall scores shown here use BenchLM's provisional ranking lane.

 262K

-Pick Qwen3.5-122B-A10B if you want the stronger benchmark profile.
-Kimi K2.5 only becomes the better choice if multimodal & grounded is the priority or you would rather avoid the extra latency and token burn of a reasoning model.
+Treat this as a split decision.
+Kimi K2.5 makes more sense if multimodal & grounded is the priority or you would rather avoid the extra latency and token burn of a reasoning model; Qwen3.5-122B-A10B is the better fit if knowledge is the priority or you want the cheaper token bill.

 Kimi K2.5 is also the more expensive model on tokens at $0.60 input / $3.00 output per 1M tokens, versus $0.00 input / $0.00 output per 1M tokens for Qwen3.5-122B-A10B.
 That is roughly Infinityx on output cost alone.
 Qwen3.5-122B-A10B is the reasoning model in the pair, while Kimi K2.5 is not.
 That usually helps on harder chain-of-thought-heavy tests, but it can also mean more latency and more token spend in real use.
 Qwen3.5-122B-A10B gives you the larger context window at 262K, compared with 256K for Kimi K2.5.

 Qwen3.5-122B-A10B has the edge for knowledge tasks in this comparison, averaging 81.6 versus 65.1.
-Inside this category, SuperGPQA is the benchmark that creates the most daylight between them.
+Inside this category, AA-Omniscience Index is the benchmark that creates the most daylight between them.

 Qwen3.5-122B-A10B has the edge for coding in this comparison, averaging 72 versus 64.2.
-Inside this category, SWE-bench Verified is the benchmark that creates the most daylight between them.
+Inside this category, AA-SciCode is the benchmark that creates the most daylight between them.

 Kimi K2.5 has the edge for reasoning in this comparison, averaging 61 versus 60.2.
-Inside this category, LongBench v2 is the benchmark that creates the most daylight between them.
+Inside this category, CritPt is the benchmark that creates the most daylight between them.

 Qwen3.5-122B-A10B has the edge for agentic tasks in this comparison, averaging 56.1 versus 54.6.
-Inside this category, BrowseComp is the benchmark that creates the most daylight between them.
+Inside this category, GDPval-AA is the benchmark that creates the most daylight between them.

 Kimi K2.5 has the edge for multimodal and grounded tasks in this comparison, averaging 78.5 versus 77.2.
 Inside this category, MMVU is the benchmark that creates the most daylight between them.

 Kimi K2.5 has the edge for instruction following in this comparison, averaging 93.9 versus 93.4.
-Inside this category, IFEval is the benchmark that creates the most daylight between them.
+Inside this category, AA-IFBench is the benchmark that creates the most daylight between them.

 Kimi K2.5 has the edge for multilingual tasks in this comparison, averaging 82.3 versus 82.2.
 Inside this category, MMLU-ProX is the benchmark that creates the most daylight between them.